ktaka-ccmp/ktaka.blog.ccmp.jp/2024/Axum-Google-OAuth2-Login/Readme.en.md

 ### Starting Authentication

-The `/auth/google` endpoint initiates the authentication process.
-It sets up necessary security tokens and redirects the user to Google’s authentication page with all required parameters:
+The authentication flow begins when a user clicks the login button.
+The /auth/google endpoint handles this initial request, setting up necessary security measures and redirecting to Google's authentication page.
+Here's how the process works:

 ```rust
 async fn google_auth(